 PDTC offers a 700-hour program that exceeds the 625 hours required by the American National Standard Institute.
-(ANSI) and meets the Association of Commercial Diving Contractors and Association of Commercial Diving Educators requirements for an Entry Level Diver/Tender.
+(ANSI) and meets the Association of Diving Contractors, Inc. (ADCI) and the Association of Commercial Diving Educators (ACDE) requirements for an Entry Level Tender/Diver.
 You will receive training in diving physics, diving medicine, hyperbaric chamber operation, welding and cutting, and many other trade skills.
-Upon graduation you will receive the following certifications: ADCI Entry Level Diver/Tender card in accordance with the American National Standards Institute (ANSI).
+Upon graduation you will receive the following certifications: ADCI Entry Level Tender/Diver card in accordance with the American National Standards Institute (ANSI).
 Underwater Welding Course Completion Certificate (AWS D3.6M-Class C Standard).
 Divers Alert Network (DAN) Diving First Aid for the Professional Diver Provider (CPR/HCP) & First Aid (Blended) (DANDAN-875).
 National Association of Underwater Instructors (NAUI) Open Water SCUBA Certification.
-Kirby Morgan Operator/User Training Certificate and Card.
+Kirby Morgan Operator/User Training Card.
 Aqua Lung Conshelf XIV Repair Technician Certificate.
-You will also receive a chamber operator card, and an occupational (EANX) Nitrox diver card.
+You will also receive a Chamber Operator card, an Occupational (EANX) Nitrox diver card, Dry Suit card, and a Full Face Mask Card.
+Also, a Heavy Metal Divers User/Operator Certificate.
 A diploma issued by Professional Diver Training Center.
-With these certifications you can obtain a Job as an entry level diver/ tender in the Commercial Diving Industry.
+With these certifications you can obtain a Job as an entry level Tender/Diver in the Commercial Diving Industry.
 A commercial diver works below the surface of the water to inspect, repair, remove, or install equipment and structures.
 Divers may use a variety of power and hand tools, such as drills, sledgehammers, torches, and welding equipment.
 Tasks may include conducting tests or experiments, rigging explosives, or photographing structures or marine life.
 Every commercial diver has a different career path based on their experiences and opportunities, that may be a combination of the career paths listed below.